Internet fraud: Purchase fraud

-A fraudster uses the World Wide Web to advertise non-existent goods or services.
+A fraudster uses the internet to advertise non-existent goods or services.
 Payment is sent remotely but the goods or services never arrive.
-The methods these scammers use are they will give these fake products very low prices, they will want to make payments through electronic fund transfers, and they will want to do it right away.
+The methods these scammers use are they will give these fake products very low prices, they will want to make payments through electronic funds transfers, and they will want to do it right away.
 Payments will not be conducted through PayPal or credit cards.
 These services are too secure and will cause issues for the scammers.
 All of these methods are also ways to figure out on whether or not these are actually scams.
 Another way to spot the scam is privacy and contact details, information about delivery, terms and conditions, etc, will not be presented.

-Scammers will use fake stores.
-These fake stores the scammers operate from, will be broadcast them through social media.
-This is done primarily because there are a lot of people who use social media and the number keeps growing every day.
-These stores will not be up for a long period.
-The will only stay up for a couple of sales, then they will move on and close the site.
-Usually, a way to spot these fake stores is to look for online reviews, if they do not have any reviews, they are fake.
+Scammers will operate from fake stores, often promoted through social media.
+These websites usually remain active only for a few transactions before disappearing.
+Consumers are advised to verify the trustworthiness of unfamiliar websites using domain analysis and reputation tools such as scamadviser.com or trustratingonline.com.
+Usually, a way to spot fake stores is to look for online reviews — if they do not have any, they may be fraudulent.
+It no longer viable to rely only on existence of online reviews.

+Subscription traps

+A form of internet fraud in which users, while providing personal and payment details to access a service (such as credit matching), are unknowingly enrolled into a recurring paid subscription.

+In Kazakhstan, this model has been used by a number of online platforms presenting themselves as credit brokers.
+After a bank card is linked, regular charges are made for "informational services," although no actual financial assistance is provided.

+According to data from zanimaem.kz, as of 2025, at least 28 websites operated under this model.
+These practices have led to widespread consumer complaints and criticism from financial experts.